ManjunathKmph/gcp-sdk/README.md

-# GCP Services Specific examples
+# GCP Services Java examples
+# These examples are tested on google compute engine machine with proper service acccount access.